ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of rain.
-Cloudy, with a high near 53.
-South southeast wind around 6 mph.
+Cloudy.
+High near 54, with temperatures falling to around 52 in the afternoon.
+Southeast wind around 6 mph.
          Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">